The ketogenic diet community has debated the topic of pickles for quite some time.

 Can You Eat Pickles on Keto?

-Yes—as long as you aren't eating excessive amounts, pickles are a perfect low-carb, keto-friendly snack to hold you over until your next meal.
-Just be careful when choosing store-bought brands, as some products contain sugar, and thus, additional carbohydrates.
+Yes — as long as you don't eat excessive amounts, pickles are a perfect low-carb, keto-friendly snack to hold you over until your next meal.
+Just be careful when choosing store-bought brands, as some products contain added sugars.

 Fortunately, there are some brands that have minimal sugar content like fermented pickles.